 What’s the Catch?

 There’s always a trade-off when you opt for someone else (or something else in this case) to manage your money.
 First of all, you have to pay a fee for the service.
 If you wanted to invest on your own, you could save on fees, but it would take up a percentage of your time.
 Next, if you’re deadset on using a robo-advisor, Fidelity Go doesn’t offer as many account options as its competitors.
 With only four options listed: traditional or Roth IRAs, taxable account or rollover IRA, you miss out on the wider range of options that other services provide.
-This can include accounts such as 529 college savings plans, trusts or simplified employee pension (SEP) IRAs.
+This can include accounts such as 529 college savings plans, trusts or SEP-IRAs.

 The company also doesn’t offer tax-loss harvesting which is a feature other robo-advisors offer for taxable investment accounts.
 If you’re using an online investment company for a retirement account, that won’t matter to you as much since IRAs are considered tax-advantaged investments.

 For those wanting to open an account with modest funds, you’re out of luck with Fidelity Go.
 The minimum deposit to open an account is $5,000, which is higher than other companies who offer $500 minimum deposits or no minimum.

 Competition: How Fidelity Go Stacks Up?

 Fidelity Go looks a little left behind in the dust compared to some of its competition.
 For example, Wealthfront only requires $500 to open an account, which is a great option for those smaller funds available to invest.
 It charges a flat 0.25% fee across all accounts.
 With Fidelity Go, on the other hand, you need to have a minimum of $5,000 to open any account, and there’s also a fee of 0.35% right off the bat.